-- Aplastic anemia —bone marrow is not able to produce enough RBCs
+- Aplastic anemia—bone marrow can not make enough RBCs

-- Macrocytic B12 deficient anemia and pernicious anemia —B12 is a building block of RBCs
+- Macrocytic B12 deficient anemia and pernicious anemia—low levels of a vitamin that is needed to make RBCs

-- Sickle cell anemia —RBCs have an abnormal shape that causes destruction of RBCs and low levels of hemoglobin
+- Sickle cell anemia—RBCs have an abnormal shape and do not work well

 Copyright © Nucleus Medical Media, Inc.

 Blood loss, such as that caused by:

 - Body does not make enough RBCs due to one of the following:

 - Lead intoxication